Skip to main content

 /My focus

-My fiduciary litigation experience includes multi-million-dollar claims involving the fiduciary duties of corporate shareholders, directors, officers, Employee Retirement Income Security Act (ERISA) plan fiduciaries, and investment managers, and inside and outside counsel.
-I have represented corporations, insurers, non-profits, and beneficiaries in actions alleging breach of fiduciary duties by directors, officers, plan fiduciaries, agents, and trustees.
+My fiduciary litigation experience includes multi-million-dollar claims involving the fiduciary duties of corporate trustees and shareholders, directors, officers, Employee Retirement Income Security Act (ERISA) and employee benefit plan fiduciaries, and investment managers, and inside and outside counsel.
+I have represented corporations, insurers, nonprofits, investors, and beneficiaries in actions alleging breach of fiduciary duties by directors, officers, plan fiduciaries, agents, and trustees.

-In cross-border matters, I have represented domestic and international clients in multi-million-dollar matters involving transnational litigation and discovery including requests for discovery assistance in foreign actions under 28 U.S.C. § 1782 and for discovery in domestic litigation under the Hague Evidence Convention.
+In international law matters, I have represented domestic and international clients in multi-million-dollar matters involving transnational litigation and discovery including requests for discovery assistance in foreign actions under 28 U.S.C. § 1782 and for discovery in domestic litigation under the Hague Evidence Convention.

-I also add significant value with niche experience in civil discovery.
-I am regularly contacted for advice and counsel on very specialized areas of the law including privilege, international data transfer and privacy regulation, litigation hold agreements, record retention policies, electronic discovery, cross-border discovery, cybersecurity, and various other technical issues that arise in litigation.
-I have counseled clients during internal and government investigations regarding responding to subpoenas, document and information management, cybersecurity, and witness interviews.
+I also add significant value with my unique experience in civil discovery.
+I regularly advise on privilege, international data transfer and privacy regulation, litigation hold agreements, record retention policies, electronic discovery, cross-border discovery, cybersecurity & privacy law, and various other technical issues that arise in litigation.
+I have counseled clients during internal and government investigations regarding responding to subpoenas, document and information management, cybersecurity, and witness interviews./p>

 /Representative experience